ESSIEM1/metatrader-mcp-server-linux/README.md

 2) Many small llms are not able to find the mcp tools.
    Make sure you use an "Instruct" model such as "qwen2.5:7b-instruct" or "qcwind/qwen3-8b-instruct-Q4-K-M", both tested and confirmed working and available at https://ollama.com/

-3) If your model is not communicating with MT5, make sure MT5 is open or run: `~/metatrader-mcp-server/start.sh` in a different terminal tab.
+3) Running `ollama launch claude` should automatically run the script, opening and connecting to MT5.
+If your model is not communicating with MT5, make sure MT5 is open or run the script manually:
+   `~/metatrader-mcp-server/start.sh` in a different terminal tab.

 ---